SEMO-GABD/SEMO-GABD.github.io/README.md

 - Import, manage, and prepare data for analyses using [R](http://www.r-project.org) and [RStudio IDE](http://www.rstudio.com/products/rstudio/);
 - use [ggplot2](http://ggplot2.org) to display data using appropriate graphical techniques, such as boxplots, histograms, and Cleveland plots;
-- create reports of reproducible analyses using [R Markdown](http://rmarkdown.rstudio.com); and
+- create reports with reproducible analyses using [R Markdown](http://rmarkdown.rstudio.com); and
 - manage your data and R scripts via the Git version control system.